 The seller may not be willing to cover repairs that are needed, or you later find out something before closing that you’re not sure you can compromise on.

-While there are simple things you should be able to compromise on, such as a fresh coat of paint for new wall colors or different flooring, try to not get so emotionally invested that you feel like you can’t walk away even when you know it’s something you really can’t afford or want to deal with.
+However, try to not get so emotionally invested that you feel like you can’t walk away even when you know it’s something you really can’t afford or want to deal with.

 On the flip side, if you get turned down, you don’t want to be so heartbroken that you end your search.

 As you can see, buying your first home is much more than just having enough money in the bank.
 Money is important too though – so that’s why you should take control now and start planning for tomorrow!

 If you’ve already bought your first home, what’s some advice you can give for things to take into consideration?